Topics A to D

 Please refer to the full Alcohol Policy and updates to the policy in the Student Life Policy section of the Bennie Book at http://www.csbsju.edu/benniebook/student.htm

 Students may have the following appliances in their rooms: Hot pots, coffee makers, popcorn poppers and refrigerators (five cubic feet or less).
 The following appliances are not permitted to be used in non-kitchen areas or residence hall rooms: sandwich makers, grills (such as the George Foreman Grill), hot plates and appliances with open heat coils.
 Microwaves are not permitted in Aurora, Corona or Regina Hall within resident rooms.
-These items are not permitted as students are encouraged to use their food service plan for meal needs and the demand these appliances place on our electrical system are significant.
-In addition, improper care and cleaning can lead to pest problems in the halls.
-Additionally, portable dishwashers, washers, dryers, space heaters, window air conditioners, or any other major appliances not provided by the college are prohibited in all campus residence areas as they can cause severe damage/injury in the event of a malfunction, being operated unmonitored or being improperly installed.
+These items are not permitted as students are encouraged to use their food service plan for meal needs and the demand these appliances place on our electrical system would be significant.
+Additionally, improper care and cleaning can lead to pest problems in the halls.
+Portable dishwashers, washers, dryers, space heaters, portable air conditioners, or any other major appliances not provided by the college are prohibited in all campus residence areas as they can cause severe damage/injury in the event of a malfunction, unmonitored operation, or improper installation.

-The staff of CSB Residential Life and CSB Facilities Maintenance is committed to an effective and efficient response to students who suspect they may have bed bugs.
+The staff of CSB Residential Life and Housing as well as CSB Facilities Maintenance are committed to an effective and efficient response to students who suspect they may have bed bugs.

 For the safety and comfort of all students living in the residence halls, our staff will adhere to the following guidelines:

-- As soon as a student suspects that she may have bed bugs, she should contact her Residence Director (RD) or the Associate Director of Residential Life.
+- As soon as a student suspects that she may have bed bugs, she should contact her RD/AC or the Director of Housing.
 If another administrator or office learns of a potential bed bug problem, their first call should be to the RD for that Hall or Associate Director of Residential Life.

 - Students may not, at any time, deny the College's exterminator or Facilities Staff access to their living space (including their bedroom, suite/apartment/house common space, kitchen, bathroom, etc.)

-- If the exterminator concludes that bed bugs are present in the room,suite or apartment, Residential Life will provide the affected student(s) with a detailed list of instructions for the removal and laundering of their personal items.
-Laundry facilities are available in the residence halls and apartments for student use, and do not require a per use fee - however - if student machines are not readily available due to other resident use - facilities maintenance will make access to one of the institutional machines available to help the student navigate this process as easily as possible.
-The college will not cover the cost of anything a student wishes to dry clean, or have laundered for her by an outside vendor.
+- If the exterminator concludes that bed bugs are present in the room, suite or apartment, Residential Life and Housing will provide the affected student(s) with a detailed list of instructions for the removal and laundering of their personal items.
+Laundry facilities are available in the residence halls and apartments for student use and do not require a per use fee; however, if student machines are not readily available due to other resident use, facilities maintenance will make access to one of the institutional machines available to help the student navigate this process as easily as possible.
+The college will not cover the cost of anything a student wishes to dry clean or have laundered for her by an outside vendor.

 - Only the College's exterminator can confirm or deny the presence of bed bugs - NOT student health services or any other outside person.